-So they saved money there and then they also have an opportunity, by having these employees who are adjunct instructors, they tend to let the agency know who they think would be a good hire.
+So they saved money and then they also have an opportunity, by having these employees who are adjunct instructors, they tend to let the agency know who they think would be a good hire.
 And so that’s a good way for them to recruit without spending a whole lot of money doing it.
-The tuition, when I went through the Academy in 2008, it was about $3,600 and it was a full-time, six month process.
+The tuition, when I went through the Academy in 2008, it was about $3,600.
+People want to know how long is a police academy, it was a full-time, six month process.
 You’re at the Academy at 6:00 AM Monday through Thursday or Tuesday through Friday and that is your entire life for those six months.
-And at the end of that, if you have passed all your written exams, your defensive tactics and driving and firearms, you then meet the state qualification for certification.
+And at the end of that, if you have passed every police officer exam, your defensive tactics and driving and firearms, you then meet the state qualification for certification.
 The reason I attempted to get picked up by the Sheriff’s office here was because being the third largest county here in Florida, they have quite a large agency.

 We have about 3,500 employees and over a thousand sworn law enforcement officers.
-And so what that did for me, personally, was because I wasn’t sure which direction I wanted my law enforcement career to go in, it provided me with the most options.
+And so what that did for me personally was, because I wasn’t sure which direction I wanted my law enforcement career to go in, it provided me with the most options.
 And so I actually worked on a volunteer basis when I first started, because I was an unfortunate byproduct of the housing crisis and so they were willing to offer several of us unpaid positions in the hopes of having the budget for a paid position down the road, in which of course they did.
 Because we have several units in our agency that are just part-time, negotiator being one of those, in my second year of being a forensic examiner, I saw that position open.
 So I interviewed for the negotiator position and I was lucky enough to be chosen for that.
-My role as a hostage negotiator is several things.

 Hostage Negotiation Teams

-So our team specifically is broken up into two squads, and this is common among hostage negotiator teams because with all the on-call things that come up, the teams need a break and so we alternate month to month.
-Our team has seven negotiators each and one supervisor per team.
+Our team specifically is broken up into two squads, and this is common among hostage negotiator teams because with all the on-call things that come up, the teams need a break and so we alternate month to month.
+Our team has seven negotiators each and each team has a supervisor.
 My role is that of a primary negotiator.
-Now a primary negotiator is the actual person that’s going to be on the phone speaking with the suspect or the person in crisis and trying to bring about a peaceful resolution.
+A primary negotiator is the actual person that’s going to be on the phone speaking with the suspect or the person in crisis and trying to bring about a peaceful resolution.
 And then second to that, as a primary, I am supported by basically the rest of my team.
 The very first person that I deal with while I’m in a negotiation is my coach.
-And the coach’s job is to listen in on the negotiation and they’re basically an extra set of ears and they typically have a little notepad and anytime they think I may have missed something, or they might think it’d be worthwhile to hit on a certain subject, they’ll pass me these notes and you go through them as you’re speaking with them and you pick and choose and it’s a very, very time proven process.
+The coach’s job is to listen in on the negotiation and they’re basically an extra set of ears and they typically have a little notepad and anytime they think I may have missed something, or they might think it’d be worthwhile to hit on a certain subject, they’ll pass me these notes and you go through them as you’re speaking with them and you pick and choose and it’s a very, very time proven process.

-And so when I am not a primary negotiator, my job is also to be the basic technology hand of the team itself.
+When I am not a primary negotiator, my job is also to be the basic technology hand of the team itself.
 We are trying to upgrade our technology that we employ, the most recent of which being these throw phone systems that allow us to provide the hostage taker, or person in crisis, with a cell phone, but the cell phone has the capability for us to monitor the scene itself from inside that we wouldn’t otherwise be able to have.
-The very first thing that we do when we arrive on scene, our negotiators are typically just coming from… They were off duty or they were on their regular duty.
-And so as everyone arrives.
 The first job, regardless of who it is arriving on scene first, is intelligence.
 The more information you have, the better your negotiation is going to be.

 We have two very important pieces of information that we always try to gather first, those things being hooks and triggers.
-Now hooks are any type of information, any tidbit about things that may grab the hostage taker or the person in crisis, grab their attention in a positive way, so things that we could touch on that we know might help us build a rapport, and so the opposite of that is a trigger.
+Hooks are any type of information, any tidbit about things that may grab the hostage taker or the person in crisis, grab their attention in a positive way.
+Things that we could touch on that we know might help us build a rapport.
+The opposite of that is a trigger.
 A trigger is red words that, for whatever reason, would probably set this person off in a very negative way.
 And so the importance of knowing what those things are and trying to stay as far away from them as possible, that is absolutely the first job of the first person on scene.
-And so the intelligence gathering is always the most important.
-And as the second or third or fourth team member begins to arrive, that’s when we start to set up our command bus that we have.
+The intelligence gathering is always the most important.
+As the second or third or fourth team member begins to arrive, that’s when we start to set up our command bus that we have.
 We are very lucky.

 Negotiating with a former Navy Seal

-And so my first goal was to find out which things were his hooks, which things could I discuss with him that might get him to allow me to build a rapport with him and gain some trust, but also find out which things were red button, hot topic items that I was going to try and steer clear of.
+So my first goal was to find out which things were his hooks, which things could I discuss with him that might get him to allow me to build a rapport with him and gain some trust.
+But also find out which things were red button, hot topic items that I was going to try and steer clear of.
 And his biggest agitator, unfortunately, was just our presence.
 It wasn’t until his cell phone was beginning to die, that I was able to offer him one of our own cell phones.
-And as soon as we were able to do that, he started to come around.
+As soon as we were able to do that, he started to come around.
 He had no interest in me taking any opportunity to try and relate to him from a combat veteran standpoint.
-It wasn’t until I was able to relate to him from just a regular veteran standpoint of I’ve been down and I’ve needed help and I was lucky enough to find assistance at the VA that I knew was helpful.
+It wasn’t until I was able to relate to him from just a regular Veteran standpoint of I’ve been down and I’ve needed help and I was lucky enough to find assistance at the VA that I knew was helpful.”

-And so I was able to convince him that the people that I deal with at the VA Hospital here in West Palm Beach, they were trustworthy and they were going to be there to help them.
-And after about two and a half hours of negotiating with him, he was finally convinced to just surrender himself and we were able to end this dangerous, dangerous situation without any harm to anybody in the surrounding area and minimum harm to this gentleman.
-I was awarded the Life Saving Medal in 2013 as a night shift deputy.
-We were very familiar with gun violence because unfortunately this is a low-income area, a high unemployment area, and there was an extended amount of gun violence.
-So when this call came over the radio, the only information we had was that there was a gunshot victim and that they were losing a lot of blood.
+I was able to convince him that the people that I deal with at the VA Hospital here in West Palm Beach, they were trustworthy and they were going to be there to help them.
+After about two and a half hours of negotiating with him, he was finally convinced to just surrender himself and we were able to end this dangerous, dangerous situation without any harm to anybody in the surrounding area and minimum harm to this gentleman.

 Receiving the Life Saving Medal

-So myself and my partner Clint, we were the first ones on the scene and he is a former Marine Corps medic and myself having successfully completed our combat lifesaver training that we were given before we deployed overseas, we were quite familiar with those types of injuries.
-And so when we arrived on the scene, I was not prepared for what I was going to see.
+Myself and my partner Clint were the first ones on the scene and he is a former Marine Corps medic and myself having successfully completed our combat lifesaver training that we were given before we deployed overseas, we were quite familiar with those types of injuries.
+However, when we arrived on the scene, I was not prepared for what I was going to see.
 I had never seen someone with that amount of blood loss that was coherent and able to communicate with us.
 But the first thing that we did was Clint brought his combat lifesaver bag out with him and he immediately went to work removing this gentleman’s pants.
-This gentleman was actually a security guard for an apartment complex, and he, for whatever reason, was using the restroom and playing or just handling his firearm while he was in the restroom and he accidentally discharged it and it severed his femoral artery.
+This gentleman was a security guard for an apartment complex, and he, for whatever reason, was using the restroom and playing or just handling his firearm while he was in the restroom and he accidentally discharged it and it severed his femoral artery.